Charles Desmarais

-Charles Desmarais (born April 21, 1949) is the Art Critic for the San Francisco Chronicle.
+Charles Joseph Desmarais (born April 21, 1949) is an American art critic, museum director, and academic administrator.
+He was the art critic for the San Francisco Chronicle; and formerly served as president of the San Francisco Art Institute.

+Biography

-A native of the Bronx, Desmarais earned a bachelor's and master's degree from the State University of New York, Buffalo, and was a 1983 participant in the Museum Management Institute (later the Getty Leadership Institute program of the Getty Foundation).
+Charles Joseph Desmarais was born on April 21, 1949, in the United States, and raised in The Bronx in New York City.
+Desmarais earned a bachelor's and master's degree from the State University of New York, Buffalo, and was a 1983 participant in the Museum Management Institute (later the Getty Leadership Institute program of the Getty Foundation).

 In the 1980s, Desmarais directed the California Museum of Photography at the University of California, Riverside.
 He was director of the Laguna Art Museum, in Laguna Beach, California from 1988 to 1994.
 He then served as director of the Contemporary Arts Center in Cincinnati from 1995 until January 2004.
 From 2005 to 2011, he was deputy director for art at the Brooklyn Museum, where he oversaw ten curatorial departments, as well as the museum’s education, exhibitions, conservation and library activities.

-In 2011 he was appointed president of the San Francisco Art Institute, a position he left in October 2015.
+In 2011, he was appointed president of the San Francisco Art Institute, a position he left on November 1, 2015.

-Since 1985, he has been married to Kitty Morgan, former editor-in-chief of Sunset magazine and now Assistant Managing Editor - Lifestyle Content Director of the San Francisco Chronicle.
+He is married to Kitty Morgan, former editor-in-chief of Sunset magazine, and later assistant managing editor at the San Francisco Chronicle.

-Exhibitions and books by Desmarais
+Publications

 Desmarais has curated exhibitions on various artists, photographers and architects.
 His books and exhibition catalogues include: